View Wilton Lisk's Obituary on JournalInquirer.com and share memories

-Wilt leaves four children, Deborah O'Neill of Port Orange Florida, Wendy Doromal (Boboy) of Orlando Florida, Richard Lisk (Betty Ann) of Dunellon, Florida and Kathy Dixon (Bob), of Winnabow North Carolina.
+Wilt leaves four children, Deborah O'Neill ,of Port Orange Florida, Wendy Doromal (Boboy) of Orlando, Florida, Richard Lisk (Betty Ann)m of Dunellon, Florida, and Kathy Dixon (Bob), of Winnabow, North Carolina.
 He also leaves 14 grandchildren; and eight great-grandchildren.

 Burial will be at the convenience of the family in the Grove Hill Cemetery, Rockville.